Find Free Broward County Public Records: Arrests, Criminal, Marital, Warrants & More

 3. Go to the Contact page to find their phone number, email, physical address, etc.

-How To Search & Access Court Records in Broward County
+How To Access Court Records in Broward County

 Florida’s court structure consists of 4 tiers of courts that handle cases under their different jurisdictions.
 These tiers are divided into district, circuit, and county courts.12